Marc Kudisch: Career

-Kudisch has also appeared in Stephen Sondheim's A Little Night Music as Count Carl-Magnus Malcolm, opposite Juliet Stevenson and Jeremy Irons, in a 2003 production at the New York City Opera, and with Victor Garber and Judith Ivey in a 2004 staging by the Los Angeles Opera.
+Kudisch has also appeared in Stephen Sondheim's A Little Night Music as Count Carl-Magnus Malcolm opposite Juliet Stevenson and Jeremy Irons in a 2003 production at the New York City Opera, and with Victor Garber and Judith Ivey in a 2004 staging by the Los Angeles Opera.
 In regional theatre, he originated the role of Vincent van Gogh in The Highest Yellow, also by LaChiusa.
 In June 2007, he starred as Darryl van Horne in the American premiere of The Witches of Eastwick at the Signature Theatre in Arlington, Virginia.

-On television, in addition to a recent stint on All My Children, Kudisch played a kinky lawyer on Sex and the City and was also the spokesperson for Toyota in the U.S. for several years.
-He appeared on the hit NBC show Smash as Darryl Zanuck.
+On television, in addition to a stint on All My Children, Kudisch played a kinky lawyer on Sex and the City and was also the spokesperson for Toyota in the U.S. for several years.
+He appeared on the NBC show Smash as Darryl Zanuck.

 Personal life

 In the early 90s, Kudisch became a baritone after working with a new vocal coach.
 Unlike many operatic singers, he trained in opera after college.

 Kudisch and Kristin Chenoweth met when she moved to New York.
 They were engaged from 1998 to 2001.
 Kudisch began a relationship in 2003 with Broadway dancer and choreographer Shannon Lewis, with the couple marrying in 2011.
 In 2016, the two mounted a production of Joseph and the Amazing Technicolor Dreamcoat for 3D Theatricals, with Marc directing and Shannon choreographing.